 Each year, the jury for the Salty Quill Writers’ Retreat scholarships is honored to have so many outstanding writers share their work with us.
-We award as many scholarships as we can--in the past, two scholarships were awarded with partial scholarships also awarded.
-This year, four full scholarships were awarded.
+We award as many scholarships as we can--in the past, partial scholarships have also been awarded.
+In 2018, four full scholarships were awarded.
 Jurors give great consideration to every application, and find great pleasure in awarding scholarships to the very talented writers listed below.

 Gemma Leghorn is a fiction writer who splits her time between Maine and Massachusetts.
 She earned her MFA at the University of Massachusetts--Boston and has worked at the Fine Arts Work Center in Provincetown for close to a decade.
 She is also a freelance writer and editor and is working on a collection of short stories and a novel.

 Aube Rey Lescure is a recent transplant to the Boston writing community-- after graduating college, working in DC and doing lots of academic writing on Chinese politics & economics, she decided to save up money, backpack around the world for a year, and move to Boston to scrape a life together as a full-time writer (with part-time work to pay the bills, of course).

 She's always known that literature and writing were her greatest passions, but it took her a while to decide they were my priorities.
 In the past year, she's shifted from non-fiction writing to short stories and a novel-in-progress, which is about two-thirds of the way to a full first draft after the GrubStreet Novel Generator program.
 It's a story set in the Shanghai of 2008 that follows a deeply troubled teenage narrator through major life changes in an anything-goes metropolis.